jostmey/CollisionsGalore/README.md

 ## Run

-Open up the folder `Release` and run the executable file `CollisionsGallore`.
+Open up the folder `Release/` and run the executable file `CollisionsGallore`.
 Once the program starts running, use the arrows keys to adjust the view.
 Hit the spacebar to fire your billiard ball.